-Starting with 2019 at Symposium 2.0, Joe Natoli and Michael Soloway, as the co-founders and co-directors of IDEAS (The International Digital Electronic Accordion Society) have decided to distinguish those members whose activities and history are stellar and involved – and who have supported the project since its inception, working with us to build the community all over the world, and who are deeply involved in the playing, performing, creation, and teaching of digital/electronic accordions.
+Starting with 2019 at Symposium 2.0, Joe Natoli and Michael Soloway, as the co-founders and co-directors of IDEAS (The International Digital Electronic Accordion Society) have decided to distinguish those members whose activities and history are stellar and involved – those who have supported the project since its inception; working with us to build the community all over the world.
+IDEAS Scholars are deeply involved in the playing, performing, creation, and teaching of digital/electronic accordions.

-The position is a lifetime honorary appointment to the Symposium Faculty, and as IDEAS grows and continues to expand, our IDEAS SCHOLARS will form an impressive gallery; and will begin to become an increasing part of the history of an already historic organization and society.
-The award will be presented each year at the final celebration dinner on the final evening of the Symposium.
-Mr. Anselmo (Sam) Falcetti has been chosen as this year’s very first IDEAS FACULTY SCHOLAR for 2019.
-IDEAS is pleased to begin this program of honor and history, and proud to have Sam Falcetti as its first recipient.
+The position is a lifetime honorary appointment to the Symposium Faculty, and as IDEAS grows and continues to expand, our IDEAS SCHOLARS will form an impressive gallery; and will become an increasing part of the history of an already historic organization and society.
+This 2019 award was presented at the final celebration dinner on the final evening of the Symposium.
+Mr. Anselmo (Sam) Falcetti was chosen as the very first IDEAS FACULTY SCHOLAR for 2019.
+IDEAS is pleased to have installed this program of honor and history, and proud to have Sam Falcetti as its first recipient.

 Sam Falcetti, from Westfield, MA, began studying the accordion at 10 years of age.
 By the time he was 16, had developed a passion for teaching it.
 In fact, while studying for his bachelor’s degree in Theory and Composition at the University of Hartford, he had already opened his first accordion teaching studio in Westfield.